kanmo/werror/README.md

 ## Features

-	•	Stack Trace Integration: Errors created with this library automatically include stack traces that can be sent to Bugsnag for easy debugging.
+ - Stack Trace Integration: Errors created with this library automatically include stack traces that can be sent to Bugsnag for easy debugging.
-	•	Error Annotation: You can add additional context to your errors using WithCode and WithReason functions.
+ - wrror Annotation: You can add additional context to your errors using WithCode and WithReason functions.
-	•	Selective Reporting: Control which errors get reported to Bugsnag using the WithIgnoreReport function.
+ - selective Reporting: Control which errors get reported to Bugsnag using the WithIgnoreReport function.

 ## Usage